The Darling Apron

 • Peas - Frozen peas actually work best.
 Adding them during the last few minutes of cooking ensures they don't get mushy.

-How to Make Baked Chicken Risotto
+Step-by-Step: How to Make Baked Chicken Risotto (No Stirring!)

 Chicken thigh pieces browned in bottom of ceramic pan stirred with a wooden spoon.